MairaGalvao/mars-rover-plateou/README.md

       ├── Main
       │   ├── Rover  | Responsible for operating the Rovers object according to the instructions │   ├── Plateau | Responsible for displaying the Plateau and Rover Data dynamically
+      │   ├── UserInstructions | Responsible for displaying the interface instructions for the user

     **Additional Notes**